 Randomly, it gets stirred to make sure everything is cooking evenly.
 It used to take 6 months to convert table scraps to premium garden soil, but it’s less in a warmer climate.

 Nature is My Drug of Choice

 Nature is the best or, as I half-jokingly call it, NEATure.

 There are so many possibilities once I leave the house.
-It’s is all fun, free, but rarely clean.
+It’s all fun, free, but rarely clean.
 Sweat is the payment plan for most outdoor activities.
-Hiking and running is a frequent pastime hobby.
+Hiking and running are my frequent pastime hobbies.
 Then there is camping which is way cheaper than hotel rooms or casinos.

-I prefer outdoor activities because everyday nuances get strained out and life becomes simple with the thought revolving around food, water, shelter, and fun .
-Doom scrolling and meme stock trends are pointless when I’m free from the chains of WIFI.
+I prefer outdoor activities because everyday nuances get strained out and life becomes simple with the thoughts revolving around food, water, shelter, and fun.
+Doom scrolling and meme stock trends are pointless when I’m free from WIFI waves.

 At one point, there was no such thing as disposable.

 Were people harder?

 However, I leverage their survival skills to a modern-day advantage.
 I had to slowly build into using a handkerchief because it’s